 Activities

-The #OliveRidgeApproach will provide the opportunity for pupils to participate in as many different activities as possible including sport.
-This is a vital educational function, and adds to the all-round development of our learners.
+The #OliveRidgeApproach will provide an opportunity for pupils to participate in as many different activities as possible including sport.
+This is a vital educational function and adds to the all-round development of our learners.

 Uniform

-The #OliveRidgeApproach will encourage individuality with an #OliveRidge branded mix which would instill a sense of belonging and pride, but at the same time allowing for freedom of expression within acceptable boundaries.
+The #OliveRidgeApproach will encourage individuality with an #OliveRidge branded mix which would instil a sense of belonging and pride, but at the same time allow for freedom of expression within acceptable boundaries.

 Discipline

-At Olive Ridge we understand that education should take place in an environment of phycological safety where mutual respect underpins the way in which all learners and teachers interact with each other.
+At Olive Ridge we understand that education should take place in an environment of psychological safety where mutual respect underpins the way in which all learners and teachers interact with each other.